 Civil litigation encourages hotels, motels and other businesses to report suspicious behavior.

 As noted above, a civil lawsuit can cost a business millions of dollars.
 However, many survivors of sex trafficking do not know that they can hold businesses who benefitted from their victimization accountable.
 This lack of knowledge has allowed hotels to get away with ignoring the signs of sex trafficking.
 But it is important to note that federal law opens hotels, motels, truck stops and other hospitality businesses to civil claims.
 The hospitality industry owes the highest care of duty to guests.
 When hotels allow sex or human trafficking to occur on their premises they are breaching that duty of care.
 Because of this, victims have the right to seek damages from businesses.
 In order to protect victims, hotel staff should always be on the lookout for signs of hotel sex trafficking>.

 In most cases, the law views criminal activity as an offense against the state or society as a whole.
 This means when a sex trafficker is brought before a criminal court, the offense is considered a crime against society.
 A representative of the state tries criminal cases.
 However, in a civil case, the wronged party files the case.
 Meaning the survivor is directly holding the trafficker responsible for their actions.
 Although courts treat criminal and civil cases differently, a person can face both criminal charges and a civil lawsuit for the same conduct.

 The Carlson Law Firm Can Help

 The Carlson Law Firm has an experienced and compassionate Human Trafficking Lawyer that can help you hold the parties who facilitated your victimization accountable.
-Contact our firm for a free, confidential consultation with one of our attorneys.
+Call The Carlson Law Firm at 800-359-5690 for a free, confidential consultation with one of our Sexual Abuse Attorneys.
 We have more than 40 years of experience seeking justice for people just like you.